liuqivandy/scRNABatchQC/README.md

 # Quick start

-Some basic codes to run scRNABatchQC.
+An example to run scRNABatchQC.